moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/build_pipeline/pipeline_observability/index.md

 ## Configuring Report Monitor

-Let us consider that for the given scenario, you decide to configure a Report Monitor for a workflow named `scan-data-product-test`.
-Your goal is to receive an incident notification every time the workflow status changes to “succeeded.”
+Let us consider that for the given scenario, you decide to configure a Report Monitor for a workflow named `wf-customer-data`.
+Your goal is to receive an incident notification every time the workflow status changes to 'failed'.
 Here’s how you can set it up:

-### Step 1: Define Resource metadata
+### **Step 1: Define Resource metadata**

 Begin by defining the metadata for the Monitor Resource.
 This metadata ensures the monitor is uniquely identifiable and properly tagged.